How to Choose Insurance Software: 8-Step Guide for MGAs

 You must produce a written risk bordereau to your carriers.
-This is a simple functionality provided by most of the solutions.
+This is a simple functionality provided by most insurance software.

-You must produce written and settlement bordereau to your carriers separately, which means that a separate carrier payment screen must be provided by the software.
+You must produce written and settlement bordereaux to your carriers separately, which means that a separate carrier payment screen must be provided by the insurance software.

 Your carrier gets all the information from you electronically and in real time.
 Unfortunately, this is not yet a standard practice, even though many insurance software has been equipped with this capability for some time.

 Any modern insurance back-office solution should include building custom reports and dashboards or support an external BI tool for this purpose.

 When choosing insurance software, whatever back-office solution you get, for future-proofing your business, make sure it has decent API capabilities, i.e. it could communicate with other IT systems.

 8. FNOL and Claims Tracking vs Reserve Calculations and Full Workflow Tracking

 Claims solutions differ in their depth of functionality.
 Some insurance software offers basic FNOL inserting and the ability to produce reports from entered claims data.
 These are often bundled with back-office policy administration systems.
 This will suit most MGAs that have outsourced all or parts of their claims management services.
 Although, if you have full claims handling authority, you must probably be able to track and calculate reserves, capture claim settlement transactions, and much more.